hannafolsz/hannafolsz.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an incoming Academy Scholar At Harvard University, and I received my PhD in Political Science from Stanford in June 2026.
+I am an incoming Academy Scholar at Harvard University, and I received my PhD in Political Science from Stanford in June 2026.
 My research analyzes large datasets with modern quantitative tools to study opposition movements against democratic erosion and sources of democratic resilience in East-Central Europe and Latin America.
 I will join IE University as Assistant Professor of Political Science in Fall 2027.

 My book project, supported by the _APSA-NSF Dissertation Research Improvement Grant_, develops a theory of the _opposition trap_ to explain why established opposition parties routinely fail to mount successful electoral challenges in regimes undergoing democratic erosion despite often decades of past election successes, while new challengers more frequently defeat backsliders.
 I bring evidence from Hungary's contemporary episode of democratic decline, combining large-N datasets, including large text corpora, and causal research designs, along with an original elite survey, mass surveys, and qualitative evidence.